← Back to Blog

 }

-Modulith tracks these events and ensures they're delivered reliably, even across transaction boundaries.
+Modulith tracks these events and delivers them reliably, even across transaction boundaries.

 Benefits of Spring Boot Modulith

-• Enforced boundaries: Modules can't accidentally access each other's internals
+• Modules can't accidentally access each other's internals

-• Public API through DTOs: Inter-module communication uses DTOs, not domain entities
+• Inter-module communication uses DTOs, not domain entities

-• Easier refactoring: Clear contracts make it safe to change internals
+• Clear contracts make it safe to change internals

-• Migration path to microservices: Each module can be extracted independently
+• Each module can be extracted into a microservice independently

 Why Component-Based Structure Wins